 The most special journey up to the 360-degree view at its summit is the Sunset Ridge Trail, a 6-mile loop punctuated by lush woodland, rock scrambles, and a rambling waterfall.
 The last couple of miles feature this beast of a mountain at its best—the steep rock face unfolds on all sides into sweeping views of Vermont below open sky, like you’re journeying up the mountain’s spine.
 If you’re not hoofing it, there are two other ways to get to the summit: drive slowly up the winding Auto Toll Road, or take a newly refurbished, retro-red gondola from the base of the mountain in Stowe.

-Mount Abe in central Vermont is not the state’s highest peak, yet the vertigo-inducing wrap-around view from the summit is one of the most breathtaking.
+Mount Abe in central Vermont is not the state’s highest peak, but the vertigo-inducing wraparound view from the summit is certainly one of the most breathtaking sights around.
 Take the 5-mile out-and-back path via a chunk of the Long Trail, the oldest long-distance hiking trail in the country.
-After hiking a steady, steep incline through cool forest—lined densely with birch trees, carpets of moss and the exposed, tentacled roots of ancient trees—the climb is finaled by some mild yet hardy rock scrambling.
+After hiking up a steady, steep incline—during which you'll pass through a cool, dense birch tree forest, over carpets of moss, and past the exposed, tentacled roots of ancient trees—the climb ends in some mild yet hardy rock scrambling.

-On a clear day at the 4,000-foot summit ridge, views stretch all the way to the long fuzz of blue that is Lake Champlaine on the horizon.
-The journey is as awe-inspiring as the reward: resting your feet on a bald rock face under the open sky, with views in every direction.
+On a clear day at the 4,000-foot summit ridge, views stretch all the way to hazy blue Lake Champlaine on the horizon.
+The journey is as awe-inspiring as the reward: resting your feet on a bald rock face under the open sky, with a spectacle in every direction.

 On a warm day, keep your eyes peeled while driving through Bristol, Vermont in Addison County (especially if you’re heading back towards Route 7 after a jaunt up Mount Abraham).
 Just beyond Route 116, where it intersects with the New Haven River, you’ll spy a line of cars pulled to the side of the road.
 Nearby, a dirt and gravel pathway begins to dip toward a gurgling river, which soon opens into one of the deepest and clearest hidden-gem swimming holes in the state.